 Then install Ruby enVironment Manager(shortly RVM).
-It is a command line tool that can be used to easily install, manage, an work with multiple Ruby environments.
+It is a command line tool used to easily install, manage and work with multiple Ruby environments.

 Now, run the following commands one by one to download and add RVM public key:

 Download RVM installer script using command:

 $ curl -sSL https://get.rvm.io | bash -s stable